 - Ready to navigate and continue their personal growth in a dynamic world.

-With a vibrant mix of day (30%) and boarding (70%) students from 15 countries and 12 states, our campus is a meeting place for diverse perspectives and global cultures where students live, work and play together, while learning from and respecting each other.
+With a vibrant mix of day (30%) and boarding (70%) students from 14 countries and 18 states, our students live, work and play together, while learning from and respecting each other.
 The student body is 55% male, 45% female, with 20% international students and 28% students of color.

-We have 38 full-time teaching faculty—73% with advanced degrees and 10% of whom hold PhDs.
-The student-to-faculty ratio is 6:1, with an average class size of 11.
-Faculty serve not only as teachers, but also as advisors, coaches, dorm parents, mentors and activity directors.
+We have 38 full-time teaching faculty—80% with advanced degrees and 10% of whom hold PhDs.
+The student-to-faculty ratio is 6:1, with an average class size of 12.
+Faculty serve not only as teachers, but also as advisors, coaches, dorm parents, mentors, and activity directors.

-Making this community especially tight-knit, 80% of faculty live on campus.
-Students enjoy the accessibility to faculty, the family environment, watching faculty kids grow up and playing with the many pets that are also part of our community.
+Making this community especially tight-knit, 82% of faculty live on campus.
+Students enjoy the accessibility to faculty, the family environment, watching faculty kids grow up, and playing with the many pets that are also part of our community.

 With a powerful foundation, VES students are equipped to excel.
 The 1923–24 session produced the first Harvard-bound alumnus.
 Since then, VES graduates have attended many of the world’s finest colleges and universities, and most importantly, they find the programs that best match with their personal and professional goals.

-Students attend a range of institutions, including Stanford, Yale, Wellesley, MIT, Georgia Tech, Duke University, Occidental College, the University of California, New York University, UVA, The College of William & Mary, the University of North Carolina at Chapel Hill, Wake Forest University, Sewanee: The University of the South, James Madison University, Hampden-Sydney and the University of Georgia.
+Students attend a range of institutions, including University of Virginia, University of North Carolina at Chapel Hill, The College of William & Mary, Cornell, Johns Hopkins, Stanford, Wellesley, Tufts, Georgia Tech, Duke University, the University of California, New York University, Sewanee: The University of the South, James Madison University, Hampden-Sydney, and the University of Georgia.